Zulu-Inuoe/jzon/README.md

 * stream - character or binary in utf-8
 * pathname - `parse` will open the file for reading

-`parse` also accepts the follwing keyword arguments:
+`jzon:parse` also accepts the follwing keyword arguments:
 * `:allow-comments` This allows the given JSON to contain cpp-style `// line comments` and `/* block comments */`.
 * `:allow-trailing-comma` This allows for a single trailing comma after the final element in a JSON array or object.
 * `:max-depth` This controls the maximum depth to allow arrays/objects to nest.
 Can be a positive integer, or `nil` to disable depth tests.